JacobCoberly/Python3Parser/README.md

 # Python3Parser

-Basic Python parser using ANTLR.
+A basic Python parser using ANTLR.
 Supports simple variable assignments, mathematical expressions, if statements, loops, and functions.
 Includes a Python3Grammar.g4 file, which defines the grammar, and a Python3Parser.py file, which translates the grammar into python 3.
 Also contains a testCode.py file to test the parser on.
 Other files are necessary dependants created by ANTLR, some of which are hand modified.

+When run, the parser takes a python file (a file comprised exclusively of python code) and generates a parse tree of the code within the file, which it then prints to the terminal screen.

 Designed by Jacob Coberly.
 Utilizes some code from https://github.com/antlr/grammars-v4/blob/master/python/python3/.